EducationShinyAppTeam/Style_Guide/README.md

           class = "btn-ttt"
         )
         ```
         - Two exceptions to this would be formula arguments (e.g., `response ~ factor1 + block`) and data vectors/frames (e.g., `dataFrame$response`).
 These function arguments are generally easy for a person to parse.
+        - An additional exception would be functions that stem from the `shiny` and `shinydashboard` packages (e.g., use `dashboardHeader` rather than `shinydashboard::dashboardHeader`).
     - Remember the following: the more proactive you are from the get go in commenting and organizing your code, the easier time you will have for debugging and improving your code down the road.

 4. Be aware of HTML Tags and how to use them correctly – **Accessibility Issue**